VictoriaParkes/MS1-Vikki-Sponge-Patisserie/README.md

 - The open times of the bakery to inform users of the business hours.
 - A google map iframe to allow users to more easily find the bakery.

-In addition to the pages for the main content of the website, a custom 404 error page was also created.
-This page informs the user that an error has occurred when the page they intended to view cannot be reached and it's design is consistent with the rest of the website.
+In addition to the pages for the main content of the website, a custom 404 error page and two thank you message pages were also created.
+- The 404 error page informs the user that an error has occurred when the page they intended to view cannot be reached.
+- On successful submission of the contact form a page containing a message thanking the user for contacting the business is displayed.
+- On successful submission of the newsletter sign up form a page containing a message thanking the user for signing up to the newsletter is displayed.

 ## Future Features
-- A thank you page or pop up message to thank the user for getting in touch via contact form upon successful submission.
 - An online ordering service allowing users to order and pay for cakes online to be collected from the bakery or delivered.

 ---